Digital Video Formats-Codecs Compression and CCTV Video

 As a take away, remember the importance of an understanding of the file formats and multiple uses for digital video.

-Have a question for Edward?
-Ask or leave a comment below!
+Have a question for Edward or want to leave a comment?